 It was published in 1947 which, in case you’re not up on your recent European history, was right after the Nazi occupation of France during WWII.
 The plot deals with the town of Oran, which is stunned by the outbreak of bacillus plague.
 Its inhabitants (led by protagonist Dr. Rieux) contemplate life when a horrible, absurd death is but a step away – it makes for one of the finest works of the 20th century.

-The sleepy town of Oran is simply minding its own business when the plague outbreak begins.
-This starts with rats appearing in the streets seemingly pouring blood – after a while of this, the first human case is recorded.
-Dr. Rieux is on hand to witness the incident in a quite frightening, if exhilarating, account.
+The sleepy town of Oran is simply minding its own business when the plague outbreak starts.
+It kicks off with rats appearing in the streets with blood pouring out of every available orifice.
+This disturbs local residents, but doesn’t trigger off any concerns about their immediate future.
+But after a while, the first human gets severely ill and dies.
+Dr. Rieux is on hand to witness the incident in a quite frightening, if morbidly exhilarating, account of a sudden demise.

 From there, Oran descends into a full-blown epidemic.
 Locals are cordoned off from the outside world and a sense of gleeful desperation kicks in, with some citizens turning to drink, and others going about their duties as normal.
 But the presence of death is never far away – it’s capricious but unprejudiced.
 Young or old, male or female, if it gets someone they go through agonising death throes before it all ends.